Associate Professor

 Koen Vincken graduated in Computer Science at the Delft University of Technology in 1989.
 In 1995 he received his PhD at the Utrecht University.
 The title of his thesis was "Probabilistic Multiscale Image Segmentation by the Hyperstack".
 He then continued working at the Image Sciences Institute (ISI), headed by Wilbert Bartels (Imaging Division) of the University Medical Center Utrecht,

-He was supervisor of several MSc and PhD students, as well as consultant for a few external projects.
+He is supervisor of several MSc and PhD students, as well as consultant for a few external projects.
 His main interests are medical image applications and quantitative image analysis.

 In 2010 he started the development of a new digital tool (VQuest) for educational testing with volumetric (3D) images.
-VQuest is currently extended as a tool foor eTesting, eLearning and eTeaching.
-Co-developer is Christian Mol (Imaging Division of the UMC Utrecht).
-VQuest is currently the application used for the biannual Dutch progress test of all radiology residents in the Netherlands, as well as for radiological assessments in the UMC Utrecht for different levels of expertise.
+Since then, VQuest has been extended as a tool for online testing and e-learning.
+Co-developer was Christian Mol (Imaging Division of the UMC Utrecht).
+Currently, Siebert Elhorst and Edwin Bennink are the main developers of the VQuest tool.
+Since 2013 it is the application used for the biannual Dutch progress test of all radiology residents in the Netherlands, as well as for radiological assessments in the UMC Utrecht for different levels of expertise.
 VQuest is used in many other institutes (national and international).
-Currently, an Erasmus+ grant is used to extend VQuest with a viewer for pathology (whole slide imaging) in a collaboration with the University of Muenster (Germany) and the University of Turku (Finland).
+An Erasmus+ grant was used to extend VQuest with a viewer for pathology (whole slide imaging) in a collaboration with the University of Muenster (Germany) and the University of Turku (Finland).

 Koen Vincken is married and has three children, two boys (Jelle, 1995 and Hidde, 2000) and a girl (Jente, 1998).